 Here are a few points to look at:

-What do we do about polices and policy making now?
+- What do we do about policies and policymaking now?

 We are being called to be informed anew, instead of trying to REform what has not worked in the past.

 How have we been making and using Policies for lifetimes now?
 Well, take a look at the world and our experiences of it all.
 Look at how divided, segregated and conflicted we are due to all the versions of separations we embrace and cuddle.
 We even dared to call it “really living.”
 In the world of business, and every part of societies large and small, the policies are showing the same auras, the same reflections, the same invitations.
 More separation consciousness at work, glorified.
 More suffering placed on those governed, and no relief in sight from the inner conflicts expressed.
 The efforts made to store and hold onto mounting inner conflicts increase.
 (By the way, notice, no inner conflict can stay hidden.)

 We have been making and using Policies from the conflicted self.
 We have been using separation consciousness to formulate, make, and implement Policies for ages.
 We then go about trying to find and articulate new and cooked up explanations and defenses for these injurious policies.
 We make policies and enact them with the mindset of preserving self significance, our image, and to be seen and taken as doing the right thing.
 None of this has been useful for ages now.
 How much pain and suffering have we caused?
 We “only did what was best,” we say – while patting ourselves on the back, and soliciting sympathy, none the less.